zhenjiang-zhao/zhenjiang-zhao.github.io/_pages/EN/about_EN.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I am a Masters student at The University of Electro-Communications, and my advisor is [Takahisa Toda](https://disc.lab.uec.ac.jp/index-en.html).
+I am a PhD student at The University of Electro-Communications, and my advisor is [Takahisa Toda](https://disc.lab.uec.ac.jp/index-en.html).

 ### Research Interests